sukottokun/Computer-Vision-Experiment/README.md

 - [License](#license)
 - [Contact](#contact)

-## About

-This repository contains a diverse range of computer vision projects that utilize state-of-the-art models and libraries.
-Each project is structured with clean and well-documented code, making it easy to understand and replicate the results.

-Whether you're a beginner looking to learn the basics or an experienced practitioner, these projects will help you deepen your knowledge of computer vision concepts such as image recognition, segmentation, and object detection.

-## Projects

 ### 1. **Image Classification**
    - **Description**: A project that classifies images into predefined categories using convolutional neural networks (CNNs).